tudat-team/tudatpy/README.md

 cd <tudat/tudatpy>
 git checkout <branch-name>
 ````
-Be advised that the branch from with the Conda packages are built, and that is being maintained the most, is `develop` (and you will likely want to use this one for both tudat and tudatpy).
-See [here](https://github.com/tudat-team/tudatpy/tree/develop) for tudatpy develop branch, and [here](https://github.com/tudat-team/tudat/tree/develop) for tudat develop branch.

-It is then recommended to switch to the `develop` branch using the commands above.
+We recommend working with the `develop` branches ([tudatpy/develop](https://github.com/tudat-team/tudatpy/tree/develop), [tudat/develop](https://github.com/tudat-team/tudat/tree/develop)), as these are the most maintained and used to build the Conda packages.

 4. Install the contained `environment.yaml` file to satisfy dependencies

+````
+conda env create -f environment.yaml
+````

 It is possible that the creation of the environment will 'time out'.
 A likely reason for this is that the packages required cannot be found by the current channel, `conda-forge`.
 It is then advisable to add the channel `anaconda` to ensure a proper creation of the environment.

-````
-conda env create -f environment.yaml
-````

 There are two directions you can go from here: the command line or CLion.

 ### Build & Install: Command line

-5. Activate the environment installed in step 4
+5. Activate the conda environment

 ````
 conda activate tudat-bundle